 The Council's contribution rate to the pension fund is formally determined by the scheme actuary every three years.
-After the valuation on 31 March 2019, the employer future service funding rate was set at 15.5% of pensionable pay from 2020/21 with the variable past service deficit element paid as a lump sum in each financial year (\pounds 3.171m in 2020/21).
+The valuation on 31 March 2019 assessed the funding level at 79%.
+The employer future service funding rate was subsequently set at 15.5% of pensionable pay from 2020/21 with the variable past service deficit element paid as a lump sum in each financial year ( $\pounds$ 3.989m in 2021/22).